Business Reforms in Pakistan

 Paying Taxes: Pakistan increased the profit tax rate for small firms.

-Registering Property: Pakistan made registering property more expensive by doubling the capital value tax to 4%.
+Registering Property: Pakistan made property transfer more affordable by reducing the stamp duty rate.

 Trading across Borders: Pakistan reduced the time to export by improving electronic communication between the Karachi Port authorities and the private terminals, which have also boosted efficiency by introducing new equipment.